funatsufumiya/git_gdrive_interop_without_lfs/README.md

 ## Script detail

-The default `gdrive-checker` script is adjusted for [openFrameworks](https://openframeworks.cc/) case (ex: `bin/data/**/from_gdrive` is considered as a large file directory), but you can easily modify it for your own case, and not only for openFrameworks.
+The default `gdrive-checker` script is adjusted for [openFrameworks](https://openframeworks.cc/) case (ex: `bin/data/**/from_gdrive` is considered as a large file directory), but you can easily modify it for your own case, not only for openFrameworks.
+(I'm also using old version of this script for my [Godot Engine](https://godotengine.org/) game project.)

 In current adjusted version: